danmayer/coverband/README.md

 __Notes:__ Latest versions of Coverband drop support for anything less than Ruby 2.0, and Ruby 2.1+ is recommended.

 ###### Success:

 After running in production for 30 minutes, we were able very easily delete 2000 LOC after looking through the data.
 We expect to be able to clean up much more after it has collected more data.

 ###### Performance Impact

 The performance impact on Ruby 2.1+ is fairly small and no longer requires a C-extension.
 Look at the benchmark rake task for specific details.

+## How I use Coverband

+* install coverband.
+* take baseline: `rake coverband:baseline`
+* validate baseline with  `rake coverband:coverage`
+* test setup in development (hit endpoints and generate new report)
+* deploy to staging and verify functionality
+* deploy to production and verify functionality
+* every 2 weeks or with major releases
+   * clear old coverage: `rake coverband:clear`
+   * take new baseline: `rake coverband:baseline`
+   * deploy and verify coverage is matching expectations
+* __COVERAGE DRIFT__
+   * if you never clear you have lines of code drift from when they were recorded
+   * if you clear on every deploy you don't capture as useful of data
+   * there is a tradeoff on accuracy and data value
+   * I recommend clearing after major code changes, significant releases, or some regular schedule.

 ## Installation